 “We did negotiate with Paramount for six months and it just didn’t work,” Sachs continued.
 “They hadn’t picked up a movie in four or five years and decided they were only gonna do kids’ films for Nickelodeon.
 We started getting other contracts and our lawyers said, ‘If you sign these, you won’t see a penny.’
 There was all this stuff about net profits, which means zero profits.”

 Therefore, Sachs released the film independently, to 35 theaters across the country, in 2004.
 “It actually outgrossed every other movie by the second week, without much advertising.
-We opened the same day as ‘Scorpion King,’ and on the Thursday night before we pulled it, in this multiplex in Houston, we were the top grossing movie.
-We doubled the gross of ‘Scorpion King.’
+We opened the same day as ‘Scorpion King,’ and by the Thursday night before we pulled it, in this multiplex in Houston, we had doubled the gross of ‘Scorpion King.’
 But we couldn’t afford to keep it going, because you don’t get the money for a couple of months and we didn’t have money to move it into other theaters.”
 The film’s home video distribution deal was equally mangled when the company in question went bankrupt.

-But there’s still hope for “Spooky House,” which, for now, has a “Saved” (AKA “not available”) designation on Netflix but can be viewed on YouTube, here.
+But there’s still hope for “Spooky House.”
 Sachs, who just got the rights back to “Spooky House,” is currently planning a Kickstarter campaign to release a better-quality print of the film.
+(UPDATE: as of July 2018, it is available on YouTube’s streaming service for $2.99.)

 “We have great rewards [for the Kickstarter fund],” he said.
 “35mm prints of the film, Ben Kingsley’s costume, outtakes.
 I’m a pack rat, I keep everything.”